pholser/property-binder/README.md

 what pattern separates the individual values of multi-valued properties, and what formatting hints to use, if any.

-Property Binder admits properties files, resource bundles, and string-keyed maps out of the box.
-You can bind other types of string-keyed configuration by providing an implementation of interface `PropertySource`.

 Property Binder builds on work described in
 [this blog post](https://lemnik.wordpress.com/2007/03/28/code-at-runtime-in-java-56/).
 That post, along with a similar technique used in